 Prior to joining the team to set up the Centre for Youth Impact, Bethia worked at the Dartington Social Research Unit, the Young Foundation, the National Youth Agency and NIACE (now the Learning and Work Institute), in a variety of policy and research roles.
 She has also worked in Further and Higher Education as a teacher and trainer.

-Bethia leads the College’s strategy and relationships with its many partners and collaborators.
+Bethia leads the strategy for two of our centres of expertise - the Centre for Youth Impact and the Centre for Youth Voice - as well as overseeing our extensive research and evaluation portfolio.
 Bethia is particularly interested in the relationship between quality and impact in youth work and provision for young people, and in the theory and practice of measurement, especially within collaboratives.
 Bethia is a 2012 Clore Social Fellow and a Senior Visiting Fellow at Nottingham Trent University.

 Outside of work, Bethia likes being close to water, wandering round historical buildings and re-reading the novels of Michael Connolly.
 She loves music and reading about new ideas.
 She is a Trustee at Datakind UK and a Non-Exec Director of Isledon.